jaredlander/cbs2019fall/README.md

 # Finish Setup

-Setting up all of the needed packages and data will be handled by running the following line of code.
+Setting up all of the needed packages\[3\] and data will be handled by running the following line of code in the R console.

 ``` r
 source('prep/setup.r')